-The increase in gross and net sales during the first quarter of 2003 was primarily attributable to sales of the Company's Monster energyTM drink, which was introduced in April 2002, Hansen's Diet Red Energy, which was introduced in October 2002 as well as increased sales of Natural Sodas in cans, Junior Juice(R), Apple Juice and juice blends.
-The increase in gross and net sales was partially offset by decreased sales of functional drinks, E20 Energy Water, Energade(R) energy sports drink and smoothies as compared to the first quarter of 2002.
+The increase in gross and net sales for the six-months ended June 30, 2003 was primarily attributable to sales of our Monster energyTM drink, which was introduced in April 2002, and increased sales of Natural Sodas in cans.
+The increase in net sales was also attributable, to a lesser extent, to sales of Hansen's Diet Red Energy, which was introduced in October 2002 as well as increased sales of Junior Juice(R), Apple Juice and juice blends.
+The increase in gross and net sales was partially offset by decreased sales of Hansen(R)branded functional drinks in 8.3-ounce cans, E20 Energy Water, Energade(R) energy sports drinks, smoothies in cans and plastic bottles and soy smoothies as well as an increase in discounts, allowances and promotional payments including coupon promotions.

-Gross profit for the three-months ended March 31, 2003, as a percentage of net sales, was 37.6%, which was higher than the 36.6% gross profit percentage achieved in the three-months ended March 31, 2002.
-The increase in gross profit percentage was primarily due to a change in the Company's product and customer mix.
+Gross profit for the six-months ended June 30, 2003, as a percentage of net sales, was 39.1%, which was higher than the 37.1% gross profit percentage achieved in the six-months ended June 30, 2002.
+The increase in gross profit percentage was primarily due to a change in the Company's product and customer mix